awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

 This tutorial walks through the deployment of a default, auto\-generated [Django](https://www.djangoproject.com/) website to an Elastic Beanstalk environment running Python 3\.6\.
 The tutorial uses the EB CLI as a deployment mechanism, but you can also use the AWS Management Console to deploy a ZIP file containing your project's contents\.
 The EB CLI is an interactive command line interface written in Python that uses the Python SDK for AWS \(boto\)\.

+**Note**
+This tutorial uses SQLite, a simple database engine included in Python\.
+The database is deployed with your project files\.
+For production environments, we recommend that you use Amazon Relational Database Service \(Amazon RDS\), and that you separate it from your environment\.
+For details, see [Adding an Amazon RDS DB Instance to Your Python Application Environment](create-deploy-python-rds.md)\.

 **Topics**
 + [Prerequisites](#python-django-prereq)
 + [Set Up a Python Virtual Environment with Django](#python-django-setup-venv)